makidoll/toxygen_wrapper/README.md

 To our point of view, the ability of CTYPEs to follow code in the debugger is a crucial advantage.

+## Updates

+Although Tox works over Tor, we do not recommend its usage for anonymity as it leaks DNS requests due to a 6-year old known security
+issue: https://github.com/TokTok/c-toxcore/issues/469 Do not use it for anonymous communication unless you have a TCP and UDP firewall in place.

 Up-to-date code is on https://git.plastiras.org/emdee/toxygen_wrapper

 Work on this project is suspended until the